Improved early warning of compact binary mergers using higher modes of gravitational radiation: A population study: Results

-Of the total NSBH binaries ($55\%$ of the total population), $2\%$ ($15\%$) are EM-Bright for the AP4 EOS \citep{AP4} assuming an isotropic (aligned) spin distributions.
-The isotropic-spin (aligned-spin) population producing small (large) fraction of EM-Bright binaries is consistent with our expectation --- smaller (larger) aligned spin black holes have bigger (shorter) radii for their innermost stable circular orbits (ISCO), and hence will result in a smaller (larger) fraction of systems with unbound tidal/merger ejecta.
+Of the total NSBH binaries ($55\%$ of the total population), $2\%$ ($15\%$) are EM-Bright for the AP4 EOS \citep{AP4} assuming an isotropic (aligned) spin distributions \footnote{These fractions might change depending on the choice of astrophysical mass distribution.} The isotropic-spin (aligned-spin) population producing small (large) fraction of EM-Bright binaries is consistent with our expectation --- smaller (larger) aligned spin black holes have bigger (shorter) radii for their innermost stable circular orbits (ISCO), and hence will result in a smaller (larger) fraction of systems with unbound tidal/merger ejecta.
 The improvements in the sky localisation for these EM-Bright populations are plotted in Figs.~\ref{fig:cum-hist-embrights-AP4} and \ref{fig:cum-hist-embrights-AP4-aligned-spin}.
 The fraction of these EM-Bright systems that produce skyarea reduction factors $\gtrsim 2$ are reduced with respect to the same fraction for the total NSBH population, for the isotropic spin distribution.
 This is not entirely unexpected -- unbound tidal/merger ejecta is produced predominantly for nearly equal-mass binaries \citep{FoucartEMB1}, where the improvements due to higher modes are relatively modest.
 Nevertheless, for the Voyager scenario, one finds that the fraction of events with reduction factor $\gtrsim 2$ can be as large as $\sim 40\%$.
 For the aligned spin distribution, this fraction can be as large as $ \sim 40\% (60\%)$ in O5 (Voyager).
+These estimates pertain to the case when all binary systems are located within a limiting distance of 40 Mpc.
+Comparable results are also found for a limiting distance of $100$ Mpc.

-In Fig.~\ref{fig:fraction-eos} and \ref{fig:cum-hist-embrights-all-EOS}, we study the effect of varying the EOS on the fraction of the NSBH population that are EM-Bright, and on the fraction of EM-Bright systems that provides significant early-warning gains upon inclusion of the higher modes.
+In Fig.~\ref{fig:fraction-eos} and \ref{fig:cum-hist-embrights-all-EOS}, we study the effect of varying the EOS on the fraction of the NSBH population distributed upto a limiting distance of $100$ Mpc that are EM-Bright, and on the fraction of EM-Bright systems that provides significant early-warning gains upon inclusion of the higher modes.
 We consider $31$ EOSs (as implemented in the \textsc{LALSuite} \citep{lalsuite} software package), and find that the EM-Bright fraction varies from $\sim 0.5-14\%$ for isotropic spins, and $\sim 5 - 35\%$ for aligned spins.
 On the other hand, varying the EOS changes the fraction of EM-Bright systems that produce reduction factors $\gtrsim 2$ by $\sim 10 \%$.

 We also evaluate the use of higher modes for early-warning for the 3G network of detectors described in Sec.~\ref{sec:method}.
 We compute the early-warning time gained with the inclusion of higher modes, for three values of the localisation skyarea: $100$, $500$ and $1000$ sq. deg, and the full population of 100,000 binaries that include both BNS and NSBH systems.
 The results are summarized in Fig.~\ref{fig:cum-hist-delta-tc-3G}.
 For a limiting distance of $40$ Mpc, $\sim 60 \%$ of the events have early-warning time gains of over a minute for a $1000$ sq. deg localization area and above $40$ sec. for a localization area of $500$ sq. deg.
 Even at 100 Mpc, the median improvement is about $30$ seconds for a $500$ sq. deg. localization area.